khalby786/khalby786/BACKUP.md

 <br />

- - 🔭 I'm currently working on maintaining nothing.
-Hmu if you think I can maintain something.
+ - 🔭 I'm currently working on something top secret
  - 🌱 I'm currently learning Go and React!
  - 👯 I'm looking to collaborate on anything as long as you're cool
  - 🤔 I'm looking for help with finding my last brain cell